 Right off the bat, I would honestly avoid kennels completely.
 Kennels can be pretty wild, and this can have a huge negative impact on your Malamute’s mental health and behavior.

-Imagine your dog going from a safe home environment to a kennel without you, and many other dogs, howling barking, displaying aggressive behavior, and disputing over territory… It’s like going to Walmart on Black-Friday, highly stressful.
+Imagine your dog going from a safe home environment to a kennel without you with many other dogs, howling, barking, displaying aggressive behavior, and disputing over territory…

 ● Have your Malamute live with friends or family ⭐